novotnyj/failed-runs-monitor/README.md

 # Failed Runs Monitor

-This actor will let you know about failed and timed out runs of your actors via slack message or email.
-It can also notice you about successful runs with empty/small dataset, or about runs that are running for too long.
+This actor will let you know about failed and timed out runs of your actors via Slack or email.
+It could also notice you about successful runs with empty/small dataset or runs that are running for too long.

 You will receive message like this to your slack or email:
 ```